 Personal injury lawsuits exist to bridge that monetary gap as the injured party recovers.

 Drivers and bikers both have to follow the rules of the road.
 Transgressions by either (or even by third parties) endanger others.
 Here are some scenarios that often lead to bicycle accidents:

 - Biker enters the road from a driveway, alley, curb, or sidewalk

 - Driver enters road from alley or driveway

 - Driver runs a stop sign or red light

 - Driver turns right or left into bicyclist

 - Driver passes a bicyclist

-- Driver opens door that blocks bike lane without checking for nearby riders
+- Driver opens a door that blocks the bike lane without checking for nearby riders

-As bikers, there is only so much we can do to keep ourselves safe.
-We rely on others to use caution and foresight to prevent accidents.
+As bikers, there is only so much that can be done to keep yourself safe.
+Bikers rely on others to use caution and foresight to prevent accidents.
 Drivers who break this trust have a duty to help anyone injured by their carelessness.

 One of the most important questions in any accident is who will pay for the damages.
-Luckily for the bikers and pedestrians on our roads, Hawaii is a no-fault insurance state.
+Luckily for the bikers and pedestrians on the roads, Hawaii is a no-fault insurance state.